 Everyone knows the Surgeon General’s warning about cigarette smoking but what about cigarette eating?
-Nicotine poisoning is a very real concern anywhere that a pet may find cigarettes, cigarette butts, chewing tobacco, or even nicotine gum or patches.
+Nicotine poisoning is a very real concern anywhere that a pet may find cigarettes, cigarette butts, chewing tobacco, or even nicotine gum, patches, or e-cigarettes.
 Dogs, particularly puppies, tend to chew things up first and ask questions later.
 Cats may find a cigarette butt to be a nicely sized pouncing toy worthy of chewing.

 Luckily for pets and small children, tobacco tastes terrible.
 Even chewing tobacco must have flavorings added to make it something worthy of oral enjoyment.
 Still, cigarettes have plenty of nicotine and even a small cigarette butt can mean serious illness or even death for a small pet.